dagdpz/rs-fMRI-afni-macaque/TB_scripts/Other_codes/README.md

 ## Example

-This is the example output from this code:
+This is the example output from this code (here: axial slice):

 ![AFNI Visualisierung](images/afni_output.png)